 From time to time everyone has temporary feelings of anxiety or worry, but you may have an anxiety disorder if persistent worry and anxiety interferes with your life.
 Generalised anxiety disorder (GAD) is a condition where you have excessive anxiety most days.
-If your anxiety makes you feel ill and tired, and affects your day-to-day life, you probably have GAD.
+If your anxiety makes you feel ill, tired or depressed and affects your day-to-day life, you probably have GAD.

 Generalised anxiety disorder is when you worry or feel anxious most of the time and these feelings last for at least six months.
-It is a real illness and, although there is no cure in Western medicine, it can be successfully treated.
 It is a long-term illness that can last for many years before it is diagnosed.